-CCS On the international front. participates actively in international forums such as the International Competition Network ("ICN"), the Organisation for Economic Cooperation and Development ("OECD") and the Asia-Pacific Economic Cooperation ("APEC") to promote competition policy and law.
+In addition, CCS is undertaking a special Disruptive innovations refer to new as the International Competition Network ("ICN"), the Organisation for Economic Cooperation and Development ("OECD") and the Asia-Pacific Economic Cooperation ("APEC") to promote competition policy and law.
 In June 2015, CCS partnered the OECD-Korea Policy Centre to host a "Leaders Seminar on Advocacy" in Singapore.
 The objective of the seminar was to help authorities from the Asia Pacific region dealing in competition matters equip themselves with the experience, know-how and tools for advancing the acceptance and promotion of competition policy to various groups of stakeholders in their own economies.
 The seminar attracted about 50 participants that included senior experts on advocacy, including several heads and former heads of competition authorities.
+CCS's regular participation in ICN events international participates actively in international forums such the front.